loranne/pixelarium/README.md

 I knew that I could do direct matching of text-based search pretty easily, and it was a core function in my mind, so I started there.
 That ended up taking my full attention and energy, and I learned a lot in the process!

+I also spent time adding integration tests, using the unittest framework.
+These tests ensure that my web app is returning the expected search results, and status codes.

 ## Thoughts on technologies and structure

 Because I wanted to focus on learning about search, I used a structure that was familiar to me: a Flask server backend which would render HTML and Jinja templates on the front end, and a PostgreSQL database to query against for my searches.
 Yes, there are some image search APIs out there, but that would have, in my mind, defeated the purpose of learning how to implement search from the ground up.